nodejs/outreach/community.md

 ### Stay in Touch

-Subscribe to the [Node.js official monthly mailing list](https://us14.campaign-archive.com/home/?u=c7c2e114a827812354112c23b&id=f006b61f29) to get all the latest update related to the NodeJS.
+Subscribe to the [Node.js official monthly mailing list](https://us14.campaign-archive.com/home/?u=c7c2e114a827812354112c23b&id=f006b61f29) to get all the latest update related to the Node.js.

 ### Twitter